 During the project, clients invariably learn more about the wealth of opportunities that a new membership and event software package entails.
 This could potentially lead to scope creep.

 Being all-of-a sudden able to easily offer members relevant, branded merchandise from hoodies to conference papers; or being able to work with badges unlocking granular entitlements and member segmentation — those can be head-spinners for a modern non-profit marketeer who knows that leveraging digital assets and tools is the way of the future.

 So, highly likely, some non-planned opportunities will hop onto your project plan for the Launch, which initially was a ‘simple solution’ to replace inadequate legacy software.

-Our advice: allow additions sparingly, and be mindful of unmanageable scope creep that could derail and delay your Launch implementation deadline.
+Our advice: allow additions sparingly on day 1, and be mindful of unmanageable scope creep that could derail and delay your Launch implementation deadline.
 (Don’t end up with a bowl of spaghetti strands of ‘great’ half-finished solutions, none of which implementable at the annual membership renewal date when you intended to launch your new members management tools.)

 Launch + Rollout Roadmap